tfiers/SpikeWorks.jl/ReadMe.md

 But!
 Feel free to read the [source](src/), and the examples in [`test/`](/test).\
 Play with it, and get in touch!\
-Do you have any specific wishes or use cases, or just an affirmation you could use this package?\
+Do you have any specific wishes or use cases, or just an affirmation you could use something like this?\
 Tell us (in GitHub 'Discussions' eg)

 ⋮